 In the event of the termination of the advisory agreement, our advisor will cooperate with us and take all reasonable steps to assist in making an orderly transition of the advisory function.
 Before selecting a successor advisor, the board of directors must determine that any successor advisor possesses sufficient qualifications to perform the advisory function and to justify the compensation it would receive from us.

 Upon termination of our advisory agreement for any reason, including for cause, our advisor will be paid all accrued and unpaid fees and expense reimbursements earned prior to the date of termination.
-Additionally, the special limited partnership interest holder may be entitled to a one-time payment upon redemption of the special limited partnership interests (based on an appraisal or valuation of our portfolio) in the event that the special limited partnership interest holder would have been entitled to a subordinated distribution had the portfolio been liquidated on the termination date.
-See "Management Compensation" for a detailed discussion of the compensation and expense reimbursement payable to our advisor under our advisory agreement and the payments that the special limited partnership interest holder may be entitled to receive with respect to the special limited partnership interests.
+Additionally, the special limited partner may be entitled to a one-time payment upon redemption of the special limited partnership interests upon the termination of the advisory agreement.
+See "Management Compensation" for a detailed discussion of the compensation and expense reimbursement payable to our advisor under our advisory agreement and the payments that the special limited partner may be entitled to receive with respect to the special limited partnership interests.